Envirometrix/PredictiveSoilMapping/01-Introduction.md

     ecosystem services.
 It is also a source of livelihood for people that grow crops and livestock.

-For @frossard2006function there are six key functions of soil:
+According to @frossard2006function there are six key functions of soil:

 1.  *food and other biomass production*,